Documentation

 - At least one honest executor exists

-- Network (Base) is available
+- Network (Base Mainnet) is available

 Guarantees

-- Execution Correctness: Invalid executions are detected via fraud proofs
+- Execution Correctness: Invalid executions are detected via fraud proofs and slashed

 - Liveness: Economic incentives ensure timely execution